What is a Bed Frame, Anyway?

 A bed frame is what holds up your box spring and mattress so you’re not putting them on the floor.
 It’s usually a rectangular frame made of metal, with legs and feet that give it some height.
 The frame’s rails hold up the box spring, then the mattress goes on top.
 Check under your bed – chances are you’ve got one there and you never really noticed!

-Even though most people don’t ever think about it, a bad bed frame can be the cause of some of your bed’s problems.
+A bad bed frame can be the cause of some of your bed’s problems.
 The right frame provides enough support for you to sleep comfortably, no matter how thick your mattress is or how many pillows you put on top.
 If your bed is sagging, squeaking, or unstable, the problem could be your frame.
 All those issues can impact your sleep quality, so it’s a good idea to make sure you’ve got a good bed frame under there.

 Are there different bed frames?